-Located in Plant Science 113 for use by students in the Department of Crop, Soil, and Environmental Sciences; computer and printer access as well as an area for small groups to meet.
+Computer and printer access in room 113 Plant Science; location for small groups to meet; for use by students in the Department of Crop, Soil, and Environmental Sciences.

 Employment Opportunities

 Students in the CSES Department are encouraged to fill out an employment application in the CSES main office (Plant Science 115).
 These applications are kept on file for faculty and staff to review when they are looking for student workers.